-- 9.93 Because of the low pitch requirement identified, our evidence recognises the need for on-going monitoring and review.
-In particular it notes that the small level of need may be able to be addressed by transit provision to cover the combined county area.
-Any application to develop the site for Gypsy and Traveller accommodation must be supported by up-to-date evidence that takes these issues into account(103). - 9.94 In developing proposals for this site, the site-specific criteria set out above should be met.
+9.94 In developing proposals for this site, the site-specific criteria set out above should be met.
 The site is large enough to meet all of the identified requirements for Gypsy and Traveller accommodation over the plan period.
 It may be appropriate to phase the release of the site (broadly) in-line with anticipated need.
-Subject to the caveats in paragraph 9.96, our current evidence suggests a requirement for:
+Subject to the caveats in paragraph 9.95, our current evidence suggests a requirement for:

-Five or six pitches over the period to 2021;

-A further three to five pitches between 2021 and 2026; and

-A further three to five pitches by 2031.
+- Five or six pitches over the period to 2021; - A further three to five pitches between 2021 and 2026; and - A further three to five pitches by 2031.

-Policy HO13: Gypsy and traveller provision on unallocated sites
+Policy HO13: Gypsy and Traveller provision on unallocated sites

-Planning permission for accommodation for Gypsies and Travellers or Travelling Showpeople on unallocated sites will only be granted where the proposal:
+Planning permission for accommodation for Gypsies and Travellers (including those who have ceased to travel permanently) or Travelling Showpeople on unallocated sites will only be granted where the proposal:

 - a.
-Satisfies a demonstrated local need for accommodation and follows a sequential approach to site identification; - b.
-Is located within - a reasonable distance of existing services and community facilities including shops, schools, health facilities and passenger transport; - ii. close proximity to the primary road network with good access to the major road network; and - iii. connectable distance of essential utilities infrastructure - c.
+Satisfies a demonstrated need for accommodation and follows a sequential approach to site identification: - b.
+Is located within - i. a reasonable distance of existing services and community facilities including shops, schools, health facilities and passenger transport; - ii. close proximity to the primary road network with good access to the major road network; and - iii. connectable distance of essential utilities infrastructure - c.
 Provides, or is capable of providing, an appropriate buffer between any adjacent uses to safeguard the amenity of both residents and neighbours; - d.
 Satisfies any other of the site-specific criteria identified under Policy HO12 insofar as they reasonably relate to the proposed site; and - e.
-Complies with any other relevant policies of this plan
+Complies with any other relevant policies of this plan - 9.95 It is considered that the site allocated by Policy HO12 is sufficient to meet all permanent Gypsy and Traveller needs arising within the plan period.
+However, circumstances do change and unforseen applications for Gypsy and Traveller provision in alternate locations may arise over the plan period. - 9.96 Such applications will need to be accompanied by up-to-date evidence of need.
+In demonstrating a sequential approach, applicants should give priority to sites on previously developed land, followed by undeveloped sites not in the Green Belt.
+Sites in the Green Belt will be regarded as inappropriate development, in line with national guidance, and will only be permitted where very special circumstances can be demonstrated.
+Until the Gypsy and Traveller Accommodation